barrucadu/memo.barrucadu.co.uk/memos/read-me-first.markdown

 ---
 title: Read Me First
 tags: meta
-date: 2018-02-06
+date: 2018-09-19
-audience: Everyone
+audience: General
 important: true
 ---

 Welcome to my collection of memos!

-It's not exactly like a normal blog, so before complaining "wow, this article is weirdly specific and not applicable at all," bear in mind:
+It's not exactly like a normal blog, so before complaining "wow, this article is weirdly specific and not applicable at all," check the **Target Audience** field:

-1. Many memos are written with *me* as the target audience!
+1. *General* memos are written for everyone
-2. The narrower the target audience, the less polished the memo is likely to be.
+2. *Narrow* memos are generally me working something out or documenting something for myself, but which others may find interesting
-3. Sometimes I'll go back and update a memo.
+3. *Personal* memos are written for me

-Each memo has a **Target Audience** which you should check before reading.
-Some have an **Attention Conservation Notice**, to give a very brief summary of what you can expect.
+Some memos have an **Attention Conservation Notice**, to give a very brief summary of what you can expect.

 ---